 During the 2017 summer, the Jackson Fellows have full-time fellowships involving community service, government and/or public policy advocacy and implementation.
 All civic engagement fellowships involve improving community life and the common good.
 In addition to the fellowships, the Jackson Fellows meet bi-monthly as a group for seminars with the co-directors and other program guests.
 Our seminars, usually held on campus, involve discussion of fellowships, leadership training, guest lecturers from community and state leaders, as well as study tours to student sites and other regional sites.

 ALL MAJORS welcome to apply!
 All students who will be enrolled at CSB/SJU in 2017-2018 may apply (no May 2017 graduates).
 Students will work full-time (40 hours/week) for a 10-week period of time, beginning late May/early June and continuing through early to mid-August (tentatively June 5, 2017 - August 11, 2017).
 Students may elect to register for and earn internship credits.

 The application deadline is 11:59 p.m. on November 30, 2016 (January 15, 2017 for students currently abroad).
-Interviews will take place in early-December for students studying abroad Spring 2016 or by the second week of February for returning Fall 2015 study abroad and all other students.
+Interviews will take place in early-December for students abroad Fall 2016, interviews will take place by the second week of February 2017.
 We expect to have all interviews completed by mid-February with notification before Spring Break 2017.

 Students will be selected based on the following items (submit all materials online through this forms manager link):

 - A statement of intent explaining student interest and type of community engagement work they desire, including potential placement sites if possible.
 We encourage all students to research and discuss ideas for site placements.
 Your statement of intent should explain why there is a need for this type of community engagement, how you could contribute, and how this experience relates to your goals.